 It seems crazy but not all shoe manufacturers use exactly the same sizings.
 This can mean that if you’re a 7.5 in one brand, it is possible that you’ll be an 8 in another brand.

-In turn, this means that you might convert a size and find that your heels are too big or too small.
+This means that you might convert a size and find that your heels are too big or too small.
 However, it is important to understand that this is not a problem with the conversion: it is one of the vagaries of buying stilettos.

 You are more likely to get the shoe sizing right than get it wrong